 In her wrathful terrific form as Durga Mahisamardini, she is the powerful angry destroyer of the buffalo-headed demon, Mahisa.
 An extension of the cult of the Goddess, especially among the Newars is her form as Ajima (grandmother), who is the protectress of children.

-In the later period, a group of eight goddesses collectively known Astamatrika (Eight Mother Goddesses) become important in the religious milieu of Sakta worship.
-In Nepal, however, the Goddess in her forms as Taleju, Durga and Kumari perhaps has the most varied iconographic imagery.
+In the later period, a group of eight goddesses collectively known as Astamatrika (Eight Mother Goddesses) becomes important in the religious milieu of Sakta worship.
+In Nepal, however, the Goddess in her forms as Taleju, Durga, and Kumari perhaps has the most varied iconographic imagery.

-Other Hindu deities worshipped in the Valley are Ganesha, Indra, Kumara, Surya, the Dikpalas (8 Guardians of the Directions) and the Navagrahas or Nine Planets.
-Known as Vinayaka, and venerated by both the Hindus and the Buddhists, images and shrines of Ganesha are found in virtually every comei of the Valley.
+Other Hindu deities worshipped in the Valley are Ganesha, Indra, Kumara, Surya, the Dikpalas (8 Guardians of the Directions), and the Navagrahas or Nine Planets.
+Known as Vinayaka, and venerated by both the Hindus and the Buddhists, images and shrines of Ganesha are found in virtually every coorner of the Valley.

 Vayu in the Northwest, Isana in the Northeast, and Nairitti in the Southwest.
 As protectors of sacred space, representations of the Navagrahas and Dikpalas are frequently encountered in art, particularly in Hindu and Buddhist mandalas.

-Among the Buddhist Newar community of the Kathmandu Valley, the complex rituals and nich visual imagery is actively practiced.
-In this context a systematic study and chronology of its development is somewhat difficult.
+Among the Buddhist Newar community of the Kathmandu Valley, complex rituals and rich visual imagery are actively practiced.
+In this context, a systematic study and chronology of its development are somewhat difficult.